 Barefoot running means that you run in bare feet.
 Period.

 Now, don’t get me wrong, I’m not saying that if you’ve just spent $125 on your Vibram Bikilas you need to throw them away, or that if there’s a barefoot running Meetup you can’t be part of the cool clique.
 And I’m not saying everyone needs to be barefoot.
-And, clearly, I’m not saying “don’t buy Invisible Shoes” 😉
+And, clearly, I’m not saying “don’t buy Xero Shoes” 😉

 But it’s important that we differentiate actual barefoot running from minimalist running.